AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 Rejection sucks.
 It sucks to be rejected, and it sucks to turn someone down.
 The good news is, you can make it suck _less!_ Perhaps you've been rejected for a position that you liked.
 Your resume was perfect, your cover letter brilliant, and you crushed the interview, only to be rejected with "No thanks" or some seemingly arbitrary reason.
 It leaves you wanting, wondering what exactly they didn't like, or what you could improve upon.
 Some companies ([like GitLab](https://about.gitlab.com/handbook/hiring/interviewing/)) have taken to providing more directed feedback to help a candidate improve.
 I've taken to doing the same.

-As a manager, you are tasked with providing your professional opinion of the performance of the people you manage.
+As a manager, you are tasked with providing your professional opinion on the performance of the people you manage.
 Though a rejected candidate isn't someone you manage, you did ask them to spend time with you and you did evaluate their performance throughout the process.
 It's my professional opinion that the least you can do is provide detailed feedback on their application.
 The way I handle it is like this:

 - Contact the candidate through whatever means you used to schedule interviews.
 For me, this is always a direct email.
 Consider a neutral subject, like "Update from [company] on [position]."
 - Express your thanks for their time, and let them know they weren't selected for the position.